32 Surprising Social Media Statistics for 2019

 8. 60% of 52-71-year-olds are active Facebook users

 As it currently stands, Facebook is most favoured with those in the 23-37 age bracket, with a recent survey finding that 80% of people within this group use the platform daily.
 This report also found that 60% of 52-71-year-olds are active users of the social network.

 According to a forecast made by eMarketer, it’s predicted that fewer than 700,000 12-24-year-olds around the world will regularly use Facebook.
 This is a decrease of 10%, as rivals such as Instagram and Snapchat are becoming the more favourable platforms among this age group.

 Not only are YouTube (owned by Google) rising in the social media popularity rankings, but they are also the second largest search engine after Google!
 If it’s a channel you are keen to tackle in 2019, here are the social media statistics you’ll need to know for YouTube this year:

 In the UK, YouTube ranked as the second most popular social media channel, with a reported 37.1 million adults accessing the platform on a daily basis.
 In 2017, people aged 18-24 watched a colossal 486 videos each in the month of July alone, compared to just 96 views among the 55+.

 For the generation of cord-cutters, people who’ve abandoned traditional TV and opted for streaming services, YouTube has earned itself a reputation that provides relevant content on a wide range of topics and industries, that is viewable at a time most convenient to them.

-An average of 30 million people worldwide are logging on to watch videos from their favourite creators everyday, with 70% of YouTube downtime coming from mobile devices.
+An average of 30 million people worldwide is logging on to watch videos from their favourite creators every day, with 70% of YouTube downtime coming from mobile devices.

 Experiencing substantial growth last year, the platform has undergone some major exciting changes in terms of interface and features.
 One feature, IGTV which enables users to share long-form video content, is expected to see rapid popularity gain this year.